Last updated: March 28, 2022

 Let’s look at four key processes you need to cover before hitting that Enter key to trigger a sequence.

-1. Decide whom do you want to target
+1. Define your audience – Decide who you want to target

 You should be looking at what problems your customers are facing, and where the needs gap is.
 When you figure that out, you can craft the right messages, target consumers, and nurture them further.

-2. Produce content you can include in automated email campaigns
+2. Content – Produce content you can include in automated email campaigns

 When launching an email automation sequence, you need to have a vision of guiding users to take action.
 You need to work with “the-end-in-mind” to see which messages will move prospects down the sales funnel, and which will be most effective for future campaigns.